learning-layers/AchSoExampleConnection/README.md

 --------------

 Sharing the Layers Box URL is done using [`SharedPreferences`][sharedprefs] and `MODE_WORLD_READABLE`.
-This technique is marked as deprecated and discouraged, but the alternatives seem even worse (using databases, which is way more complicated and has the same risks, or writing plain files to the users' directories, which would confuse the users).
+This technique is marked as deprecated and discouraged, but the alternatives are even worse and don't really offer more security.

-Because the `SharedPreferences` are user readable the URL is encrypted before storing it.
+Because the `SharedPreferences` are user readable, the URL is encrypted before storing it.
 This is done using [`CryptoHelper`][cryptohelper].
 It can be installed from jCenter as `fi.aalto.legroup:cryptohelper`. `CryptoHelper` requires an 128-bit base64 encoded key.